itsTheFae/MusicBot/README.md

 - Further updates to start-up to (hopefully) gracefully fail and install dependencies.
 - Adds logic to check for updates to MusicBot via git and for dependencies via pip.  **[merged]**
   - Adds new command `checkupdates` to print status about available updates.
+  - Adds new command `botversion` to print bot current version, as reported by git.
   - Adds new CLI flag `--no-update-check` to disable checking for updates on startup.
   - Adds new CLI flag `--no-install-deps` to disable automatic install of dependencies when ImportError happens.
 - Improved security of subprocess command execution, to reduce command/shell injection risks.  **[merged]**